faranalytics/memoiz/README.md

 cache.clear(greet, "Happy")
 #           ⮴ function

-# The call using the "Happy" argument is deleted; however, the call using the "Cautious" is still present.
+# The cached call using the "Happy" argument is deleted; however, the call using the "Cautious" is still present.
 print("5:", cache._cache)

 #                  ⮶ args